Parachuters/DivvyUpDocs/developer_guide.md

 3.  **Make Changes & Commit**:
     Write clean, documented code and commit your changes.

-4.  **Push to your fork**:
+4.  **Push the branch**:
     ```bash
     git push origin feat/your-feature-name
     ```

 5.  **Create a Pull Request**:
-    Go to the [original repository](https://github.com/Parachuters/DivvyUp/) and create a PR from your fork's branch.
+    Go to the [GitHub repository](https://github.com/Parachuters/DivvyUp/) and create a PR from your branch into `main`.
+Add a clear description, link to any related issues, and request reviewers.

+Note: If you do not have push permissions to the main repository, you may still fork and submit PRs from your fork.
+The branching workflow assumes you have permission to push branches to the repository.

 ## 6. Database viewing